natcap/invest.users-guide/source/recreation.rst

 + aoi_params.csv

-  + This text file contains the regression model parameters.
+  + This text file contains the parameters estimated by the linear regression (see :ref:`rec-how-it-works`), including the :math:`\beta_p` and :math:`p` values.
+Each predictor variable must be present in cells within the AOI in order to estimate their effects.
+Any predictor variables that cannot be estimated remain blank in the aoi_params.csv table.

 + comments.txt